Christian Healthcare Ministries Review- Is a Health Cost Sharing Ministry Right For You?

 Downfalls of a Health Cost Sharing Ministry

-• A bit more work than traditional insurance – there is definitely more work that we need to do in order to ensure bills are properly shared within the ministry.
+• A bit more work than traditional insurance – there is definitely more work that we need to do in order to ensure bills are properly submitted to the ministry to be shared.

 • You don’t get to have an HSA